 Nazis

-OrganizationThe Nazis were a far-right political party that ruled Germany (1933-1945), responsible for the Holocaust.
+OrganizationThe Nazi Party was a far-right political party in Germany, 1920-1945, responsible for the Holocaust and WWII.

 Last 7 Days:0